gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 The graph configuration file is a JSON file that configures few bits of the Gaffer graph.
-Primarily it is used to set the name and description along with any additional hooks to run before an operation chain e.g. to impose limits on max results etc. For the example as, it is a very basic graph we just set the name and short description.
+Primarily it is used to set the name and description along with any additional hooks to run before an operation chain e.g. to impose limits on max results etc. For the example, as it is a very basic graph we just set the name and short description.

 ```json title="graphConfig.json"